 You start walking just north of the village of Kloosterburen, not far from the village Pieterburen, as said the start of the Pieterpad trail.
 Kloosterburen is translated as ‘Cloister Neighborhood’.
 Once, two Premonstratensian monasteries were located here.
 The oldest founded in the second half of the twelfth century.
 It is, together with the monastery in Ter Apel, one of the last strongholds of Catholicism in province Groningen after the Reformation.
 Saint Willibrord, who did a lot of work in spreading the Gospel in Frisia at the end of the seventh century, albeit with limited success, is being worshiped here to date.
 And, of course, we must mention the Hermitage of Our Lady of Garden Closed in the hamlet of Warfhuizen.
+Also nearby.
 Really a fascinating place.
-Do visit it when you are in the hood.
-Wadden Sea guide Peter is from the village Wehe-Den Horn.
-Wehe stems from the morpheme ‘wîha’ meaning holy place, idol, or altar.
+Do visit it when you are in the hood!
+Wadden Sea guide Peter lives in the village Wehe-Den Horn.
+The part ‘wehe’ stems from the morpheme ‘wîha’ meaning holy place, idol, or altar.
 Old English has a similar word, namely ‘wēoh‘ which can also be found in the epic poem Beowulf.
-So, no coincidence here too.
+So, no coincidence too.

-Furthermore, there is an early-medieval legend preserved in Old Frisian law in which the number of twelve -again- is holy.
-It is the story how the Frisians received their laws.
+Furthermore, there is an early-medieval legend preserved in Old Frisian law in which the number of twelve is holy.
+It is the saga how the Frisians received their laws.
 According to this legend twelve asegas from the Seven Sealands of Frisia had to choose the new laws of Frisia.
 It was Charlemagne himself who had ordered them to do so.
-An asega was a kind of judge annex law expert.
+An asega was a kind of law expert who moderated the trials.
 After they were unable to do so, as punishment Charlemagne put them on an uncontrollable little boat out at sea to perish.
-They were rescued by Christ, who guided the twelve asegas back safely to shore.
+At sea they were rescued by Christ, who guided the twelve asegas back safely to the shores.
 Also, they received the new laws for Frisia from Christ.
-This legend is codified in the Codex Unia from ca. 1650, the Jus Municipale Frisonum from ca. 1350, and in a codex from 1484-1486.
-The saga is considered as old as the thirteenth century.
-For more details about this legend check our post In debt to the beastly Westfrisians.
+This legend is codified in the Codex Unia of ca. 1650, the Jus Municipale Frisonum of ca. 1350, and in a codex of 1484-1486.
+The saga itself is considered as old as the thirteenth century.

 Enjoy your walk at and in the mire of the Wadden Sea.
 Anyhow it is a beautiful, thrilling experience.
 One the world’s most unique day hikes.
 One that must be on your list!